 An IA is a legally-binding contract that commits WSU and the partner organization to provide specific services or activities.
 An IA should build upon the framework established by an international MOU and further the vision expressed in the MOU.
 The IA must be signed by a WSU administrator with the appropriate contracting authority.
 (See 10.10.)

-NOTE: Depending on the nature or scope of a program, IP routes an IA to other relevant University offices for review and approval, including, but not limited to, the Office of Grant and Research Development (OGRD), the Office of Finance and Administration, or the Budget Office.
+NOTE: Depending on the nature or scope of a program, IP routes an IA to other relevant University offices for review and approval, including, but not limited to, the Office of Research Operations and Support (OROS), the Office of Finance and Administration, or the Budget Office.
 See below.

 Examples of activities documented by IAs include, but are not limited to: